ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 How should we implement it?
 ---------------------------

-The company who has gotten the investment should invest 1% of the money from the VC firm into the open source projects that they use.

-There are many different ways this could be implemented as a lower level.
+The company should invest 1% of the money into the open source projects that they use.
+There are many different ways this could be implemented.
 A few of my ideas are:

 * Companies create a list of the OSS projects they use, using tools like http://libraries.io/, and then give money to the 10 largest projects that have a way to accept money.
 This could be done during the license compliance phase of the investment process.